Casino mogul Adelson pulls out of Las Vegas stadium deal - media

 "The Raiders remain steadfast in honoring Mark Davis' commitment to Governor Sandoval and the State of Nevada to pursue relocation to Las Vegas," the team said in a statement issued to local media outlets.

-Sandoval said in a written statement that it was "unfortunate" the Adelson family could not come to terms with the team.

-Nevada officials are offering $750 million in hotel taxes to help build a new domed stadium.
-The rest of the money would come from the Raiders and private partners that include Goldman Sachs Group Inc, said Jeremy Aguero, an official for the Las Vegas Stadium Authority.
+Nevada officials are offering $750 million in hotel taxes to help build a new $1.9 billion domed stadium.
+The rest of the $1.15 billion would come from the Raiders and private partners that include Goldman Sachs Group Inc, said Jeremy Aguero, an official for the Las Vegas Stadium Authority.

-"The terms of the legislation do not change and the state’s contribution will not increase as a result of this announcement," the governor said.

-The Raiders told the stadium authority that Goldman Sachs would finance construction of the stadium whether or not the Adelsons were involved, said the Review Journal, a newspaper owned by the Adelson family.
+The Raiders told the stadium authority that Goldman Sachs would finance the construction of the stadium, whether or not the Adelsons were involved, said the Review Journal, a newspaper owned by the Adelson family.

 "The Raiders are putting a lot of hopes in the Goldman Sachs commitments, but I don't know the extent of their commitments, and I certainly do not share that same level of hope," Clark County Commission Chairman Steve Sisolak said to the newspaper.

 The Raiders filed paperwork with the league on Jan.
-19 to move to Las Vegas.
+19 to move to Las Vegas, officials said.

-The NFL said the Raiders' application would be reviewed by its stadium and finance committees.
+The National Football League said the Raiders' application would be reviewed by its stadium and finance committees.
 The relocation of a franchise requires approval from three-quarters of the league's 32 owners.

-The authority has until mid-2018 to attract an NFL team to Las Vegas to play in the proposed stadium, the Review Journal said.

-(Reporting by Brendan O'Brien in Milwaukee; Additional reporting by Dan Whitcomb in Los Angeles; Editing by Mark Potter and Dan Grebler)
+The authority has until mid-2018 to attract an NFL team to Las Vegas to play in the proposed stadium, the Review Journal reported.
+(Reporting by Brendan O'Brien in Milwaukee; Editing by Mark Potter)

-BARCELONA Barcelona named former Athletic Bilbao coach Ernesto Valverde on Monday as the successor to Luis Enrique and he will take charge of the La Liga runners-up on a two-year contract with the option of a third.